 Attach the Cuff to the Stocking

-- Place the stocking cuff inside the stocking, with the wrong side of the stocking against the right side of the top piece.
+- Place the stocking cuff inside the right-side-out stocking, aligning the side seams and raw edges at the top.

 - Cut a 6-inch piece of ribbon and fold it in half.

 - Place the ribbon between the stocking and the cuff with the cut ends of the ribbon up.
-The ribbon should be on the edge of the stocking where the heel is.
+The ribbon should be on the edge of the heel side of the stocking.

-Finish off the bottom edge of the cuff with a line of running stitch worked by hand.
-It's a small detail that adds a lot to your project!
+Turn the cuff to the outside of the stocking.
+Finish off the bottom edge of the cuff with a line of embroidery floss in a running stitch worked by hand—it's a small detail that adds the perfect handmade touch to your project.

 Tips and Ideas

-- When sewing fleece, it helps to lower the pressure on your sewing machine's presser foot.
+- To help prevent thread jams when sewing fleece, lower the pressure on your sewing machine's presser foot.

-- Add hand or machine embroidery to personalize your stocking.
-Small charms also make a fun addition!
+- Add hand or machine embroidery before assembling to personalize your stocking.
+Small charms also make a fun addition.

 - Stockings aren't only for hanging by the fireplace—they also make great gift bags.